- Our Focus

-The BIBS brings together more than 100 faculty members spanning life and physical sciences, mathematics, engineering, humanities and medicine.
-BIBS fosters interdisciplinary research around three themes; fundamental discovery, brain health and neurotechnology.
+The Carney Institute brings together more than 100 faculty members spanning life and physical sciences, mathematics, engineering, humanities and medicine and fosters interdisciplinary research around three themes; fundamental discovery, brain health and neurotechnology.

 In 2014, the Association of Migraine Disorders sponsored a $100,000 multi-investigator pilot grant to support a migraine research project at Brown University.
 The project aligns with AMD’s overarching goal to further state-of-the-art research into the symptoms of migraine disease.
 This grant was the first step in a long term partnership with researchers at Brown.

 AMD has worked closely with the team of Drs.
 Diane Lipscombe, Julie Kauer, Carl Saab, Chris Moore and Julie Roth to develop both a new animal model for testing migraine interventions and a post-doctoral position devoted to migraine research.
 There has been a recent seminar on migraine disorders and a student shadowing program.

 The MRF raises money to fund research to discover the causes, improve the treatments, and find a cure for migraine.